BANGAUTOGLASS

 Given the premium nature of the GLS 600 and its specialized glass, the cost of a proper windshield replacement — acoustic lamination, HUD compatibility, ADAS calibration included — is meaningful.
 Many owners carry comprehensive auto insurance that covers glass damage, and in many situations, the deductible situation makes filing a claim worth exploring.

 If you have not yet started a claim, Bang AutoGlass can assist you with the claim process and help you understand what your policy may cover.
-We do not file the claim on your behalf, but we can provide the documentation and support that makes the process easier to navigate.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Factors that affect the overall cost of the service include the specific glass configuration for your trim, whether HUD and acoustic interlayer glass is required, the scope of ADAS calibration needed, and whether the work is covered under your comprehensive policy.

 Protecting What the GLS 600 Was Built to Do